Joana311/web-scraping/notes.md

 ## Big Bugs

-    [ ] new workout is super slow to route to

-    [ ] routing to home sometimes doesnt show the correct button for create or continue workout.
-Need to make to either save state of an open workout in app context or make sure were making a request everytime we hit that page for `workout.current`

 ## Minor Bugs

-    [ ] iOS display is super wonky. need too look up better ways to display vh. need to update my iphone to latest iOS version.
+    [-] iOS display is super wonky. need too look up better ways to display vh. __need to update my iphone to latest iOS version__.

 ## Todo

-    [ ] find a better way to organize react components for better prop drilling (in particular AddNewExerciseModal)
+    [ ] find a better way to request the 4mb data used in AddNewExerciseModal, look into streaming.

     [ ] create a route specifically for current workout.